Codesai/website/_posts/2016-12-10-about-connascence.md

 Page-Jones blabla

 * blabla we believe that sometimes connascence might be a better metric for coupling than the somewhat fuzzy concept of code smells.

+* There are several types of **static connascence**:

+  * Connascence of Name (CoN): when multiple components must agree on the name of an entity.

+  * Connascence of Type (CoT): when multiple components must agree on the type of an entity.

+  * Connascence of Convention (CoC)

+  * Connascence of Meaning (CoM): when multiple components must agree on the meaning of specific values.

+  * Connascence of Position (CoP): when multiple components must agree on the order of values.

+  * Connascence of Algorithm (CoA): when multiple components must agree on a particular algorithm.

+* There are also several types of **dynamic connascence**:

+  * Connascence of Execution (order) (CoE): when the order of execution of multiple components is important.

+  * Connascence of Timing (CoTm): when the timing of the execution of multiple components is important.

+  * Connascence of Value (CoV)

+  * Connascence of Identity (CoI): when multiple components must reference the entity.